scipy/scipy.org/www/scipylib/building/windows.rst

 --------------------------------------

-If you want to build SciPy to work with an older numpy version, then you will need to replace the `Python\\Lib\\site-packages\\numpy\\distutils` folder with the folder from the latest numpy.
-The following powershell snipped can upgrade Numpy distutils while retaining an older Numpy ABI.
+If you want to build SciPy to work with an older numpy version, then you will need to replace the Numpy "distutils" folder with the folder from the latest numpy.
+The following powershell snipped can upgrade Numpy distutils while retaining an older Numpy ABI_.

 .. code:: shell

       $NumpyDir = $((python -c 'import os; import numpy; print(os.path.dirname(numpy.__file__))') | Out-String).Trim()
       rm -r -Force "$NumpyDir\distutils"
       $tmpdir = New-TemporaryFile | %{ rm $_; mkdir $_ }
-      echo $env:NUMPY_HEAD
-      echo $env:NUMPY_BRANCH
       git clone -q --depth=1 -b master https://github.com/numpy/numpy.git $tmpdir mv $tmpdir\numpy\distutils $NumpyDir